-But there are a few steps you can do to make your furnace run more quietly this winter.
+But there are several approaches you can do to make your furnace less noisy this winter.

-1. Request Regular Furnace Maintenance
+1. Schedule Regular Furnace Maintenance

-2. Routinely Put in a New Furnace’s Air Filter
+2. Frequently Install a New Furnace’s Air Filter

-Our recommendations for installing a new furnace filter:
+Our advice for changing your furnace filter:

-- Flat filter: Once a month
+- Flat filter: Every month

 - Pleated filter: Every three months

-You might have to install a new filter more regularly if you have allergies or pets.
+You could have to change your filter more often if you have allergies or pets.

-Some furnaces, especially older ones, could be noisier than others.
+Some furnaces, particularly older ones, could be noisier than others.
 But if you’re noticing extremely loud or odd noises, you might need to get in touch with a heating and cooling company like Central Air LLC for furnace repair in Brookfield.

-Here are a few noises to be on the lookout for, how to repair them and when to contact a professional.
+Here are a couple of noises to be looking for, how to solve them and when to get in touch with a professional.

 Furnace Making Gurgling or Bubbling Noise